Doug Riley: Dr. Music

 Their single "One More Mountain to Climb bw "The Land" got a good review in the September 11, 1971 edition of Cash Box.
 Spending 7 weeks on Vancouver's CKVN chart, it peaked at #15 in October that year.
 Their debut album was released on the GRT label in 1972.
 Self-titled, the album featured the tracks, "Sun Goes By", "One More Mountain to Climb", and "Try a Little Harder".
 Riley produced the album as well as co-arranging it with Steve Kennedy.
 "Sun Goes By" which Kennedy wrote spent 9 weeks on Vancouver's CKVN chart, peaking at #12.
 Not long after the release of their album the group broke up.
 He later formed another version of the group.

 Composer, producer

 A prolific composer of jingles at the age of 20, he was working in collaboration with Mort Ross, Tommy Ambrose and Larry Trudel.
 Trudel had the company Trudel Productions.

 He composed the song "Show Him (He's Not Alone)" which was Dianne Brooks' second single that was released on Revolver REVS 003 in 1969.
 It was produced by Mort Ross.
 With Ross, he produced "When I Die" which was a hit for the group, getting to No. 1 in Canada and Top 20 on the U.S. charts.

+Bruce Wheaton wrote the song "You Make Me Wonder" which was recorded as a demo with his band Everyday People.
+The demo was taken to Toronto Sound Studios owners Terry Brown and Doug Riley.
+They liked the song and signed the band up straight away.
+They produced the song plus "Nova Scotia Home Blues" which Wheaton had co-written with Pamela Marsh.
+The songs were released on single, GRT 1233-01 in November 1970.
+"You Make Me Wonder" peaked at No. 60 for the week of 9 January 1971, and the B side, "Nova Scotia Home Blues" peaked at No. 20 on the RPM MOR Playlist chart for the week of 19 December, holding its position until 9 January 1971.